Skip to main content

 What is vegan leather?

-Our consumption habits are evolving.
-We eat less meat to reduce our carbon footprint, improve our health, etc., so we produce less waste from the butchery industry, which means less animal hide is available for making leather.
-We, therefore, need to find alternatives to replace animal hide, which has become rare and too expensive.
-That is why the industry now offers a variety of alternative leather materials.
+Our consumption habits are changing.
+We eat less meat to reduce our carbon footprint, improve our health, etc., so we produce less waste from the butchery industry, meaning there are fewer hides available to make leather.
+Therefore, alternatives must be found to replace animal skin, which has become scarce and too expensive.
+That is why the industry now offers a variety of alternative materials to leather.
 And that's good news for the planet!

 What is vegan leather?

-Vegan leather is an alternative to animal leather, designed to imitate the appearance, texture, and sometimes the resistance of traditional leather, but without using animal products.
+Vegan leather is an alternative material to animal leather, designed to mimic the appearance, texture, and sometimes the resistance of traditional leather, but without using animal products.

-Unlike animal hide, vegan material is made from eco-responsible, synthetic, bio-sourced materials, and, most importantly, non-animal products.
-It is found in ethical leather goods, vegan footwear, clothing, and also in furniture and automobiles.
-All these vegan products attempt to create a symbiosis of design and ethics.
+Unlike animal skin, a vegan material is made from eco-responsible materials, synthetic materials, bio-sourced materials, and especially non-animal products.
+It is found in ethical leather goods, vegan footwear, clothing, but also in furniture and automotive.
+All these vegan products try to combine design and ethics.

 The objective is twofold: